Level-up your Email Personalization Game with Dynamic Content

-- Footer of the email: Tools like SendPulse come with the feature that allows the user to automatically add a footer to the email templates.
-This helps to ensure that the email complies with the CAN-SPAM Act that fights against spam emails.
+- The footer of the email: Tools like SendPulse come with a feature that allows the user to automatically add a footer to the email templates.
+This helps to ensure that the email complies with the CAN-SPAM Act which fights against spam emails.

 Mistakes to Avoid

-- In the quest of sending relevant emails, do not over personalize.
-You should not personalize everything in the first email itself, lest you come of as creepy.
+- In the quest of sending relevant emails, do not over-personalize.
+You should not personalize everything in the first email itself, lest you come off as creepy.
 You must keep your communications subtle and build a relationship gradually.